aristanetworks/avd-workshops/workshops/avd.md

 ## The Playbooks

-There are two playbooks `build.yml` and `deploy.yml` used in our Lab.
+Two playbooks, `build.yml` and `deploy.yml` are used in our lab.
 Expand the tabs below to reveal the content.

 ??? eos-config annotate "build.yml Playbook"
     ``` yaml